Upgrade Microsoft Project Server 2010 to Microsoft Project Server 2013

 Synchronize Project Server and Active Directory security groups

 If you have moved from Windows authentication to Claims Based Authentication, synchronize the Active Directory security groups with Project Server.

 For instructions, see Manage security group synchronization with Active Directory in Project Server 2013.

 Set or verify database permissions

 Add the service account of the web application pool for Project Server, and grant the following required permissions: Alter any Schema, Create Table, Delete, Execute, Insert, Select, and Update.

 Add user and service accounts to the required security groups.

-For more information, see Assign permissions to support TFS-Project Server integration.
+For more information, see Assign Permissions to Support Integration of Project Server and Team Foundation Server.

 Register the new PWA

 Open a Command Prompt window on a computer that has either Visual Studio or Team Explorer installed, and enter: